OndrejKnebl/TTNv3-LoRaVSB/DHT22/README.md

 - Current measured values with low power mode
 - Averages of measured values with low power mode

+### More information
-More information on the site (will be added 10.
+- About sensor and sensor assembly on the site (will be added 10.
 4. 2022): https://lora.vsb.cz/index.php/temperature-and-humidity-sensor-dht22
+- About Adafruit Feather 32u4 LoRa Radio setup on the site: https://lora.vsb.cz/index.php/adafruit-feather-32u4/

 ## Reference
 - https://github.com/mcci-catena/arduino-lmic